 The same argument extends beyond the selection moment, and this is where the implications of taking context seriously reach further than the appointment process.

-Onboarding and integration are where the prior question analysis, if it has been done, should generate the most direct return - and where it is most consistently unused.
+Onboarding and integration are where the demand profile, if it has been drawn, should generate the most direct return, and where it is most consistently unused.
 If the analysis has established that the most consequential risk in a given transition is the incoming leader's ability to establish relational legitimacy in a succession context, the integration plan should address that risk precisely.
 If the risk is holding investor confidence through a period of delayed evidence, the early warning indicators should track the external narrative, not just the operational milestones.
-The prior question analysis produces a risk profile for the transition.
-That profile is almost never used to design the support structure for the incoming leader, because the analysis that would produce it was not done.
+A specified demand profile is a risk profile for the transition.
+That profile is almost never used to design the support structure for the incoming leader, because the work that would produce it was not done.

 That conversation is harder to have.
 It requires the board to be honest about the organizational condition, to specify what the incoming leader will actually face, and to own that specification as the basis for the appointment decision.
 It requires people in the process who understand the context well enough to evaluate fit within it.
 It requires the search firm to work from a demand profile rather than a role category.